bhauman/lein-figwheel/README.md

 ```

 Figwheel will not load or reload files that haven't been required by
 your application.
-If you want to force a file to be loaded and
+If you want to force a file to be loaded when it
-reloaded add the follwoing meta-data the namespace declaration of the
+changes add the follwoing meta-data the namespace declaration of the file:
-file:

 ```clojure
 (ns ^:figwheel-load example.core)